January 25, 2022

 Given the disruption suffered by many businesses due to the Covid-19 pandemic, many employers will be asking a very important question – can our company require all employees to vaccinate against Covid-19?
 What is at stake?
 Employers will be seeking to ensure the wellbeing of their employees and the safe and continuous operation of their business.
 This has to be balanced against the right of an employee to choose whether to take the vaccine.
 Although the risks are low, vaccines are not risk-free and employees may object to taking them on other grounds.
 The answer to this question is dependent on the principles of contract, legal obligations, constitutional protections, and labor law protections.
 The below takes a holistic view taking all these principles into consideration.
 Mandatory vaccines unlikely to be permitted under existing agreements Most companies in Thailand will have generic statements in their work rules, internal regulations, and/or employment agreements along the lines of “employees shall abide by any valid and conscientious direction of the supervisors, management, and the company.”
 It is exceptionally rare for any of these documents to explicitly state that the company has the right to request employees to vaccinate.
 Therefore, the question is, can you still legally request the existing employees to vaccinate without any explicit assistance of these documents and given the current circumstance?
 As there is no clear Supreme Court decision precedent for this specific situation, we must therefore look at this from other perspectives.
 Firstly, as outlined above, there is no contractual stipulation in the employment agreement that will allow the company to request the employees to vaccinate.
 It is also...
 April 28, 2021

 A few weeks ago, Metro Manila marked the one-year anniversary of its first Covid-19 quarantine.
 Now, the National Capital Region and other nearby provinces – dubbed the “NCR Plus” – are back under the strictest quarantine regime.
 We can still vividly recall the deserted streets when the strictest quarantine was first imposed.
 Initially, only the businesses doing essential work could operate.
 Even then, not all employees could work due to safety reasons, not to mention the hardships from no public transportation.
 The country essentially came to a halt.
 Eventually, businesses and workers alike accepted the grim reality that everyone had to sacrifice.
 Thanks to the wonders of modern science, vaccines for Covd-19 came at breakneck speed.
 Distribution of vaccines started late last year and the rollout has now reached the Philippines.
 Businesses are feeling more optimistic and everyone is eager to rebound.
 At this early stage, though, it is interesting to note that, many individuals are nervous about being vaccinated.
 People are asking if employees can refuse the Covid-19 vaccine.
 On one hand, refusing the jab is a matter of personal choice and the Philippine Constitution and laws guarantee an individual’s right to freedom, especially about health matters.
 The state has the mandate to regulate relations between workers and employers in affording full protection to labour.
 Presently, an employer is merely required to provide for employee viral testing and maintain a safe work environment.
 Also, no law mandates the Covid-19 vaccination of employees in the workplace.
 On the contrary, the Department of Labour and Employment (DOLE) recently issued Labour Advisory No. 03, Series of 2021, on March 12 essentially...
-Upcoming Events
+Recent Past Events